1

 – Nigel J

-Jun 23 at 19:06
+Commented Jun 23, 2023 at 19:06

 • @NigelJ "There is no contradiction in all of this if one repents and believes and receives such wondrous truth."
 This is akin to suggesting that the validity of a theorem depends on the mental state of the individual who proves/studies it.
 Hermeneutics has nothing to do with the student's repentance.
 Nor is Hermeneutics to be burdened with dogmatic belief.
 The latter usually leads to patching all over the place rather than to a consistent, logical approach to the texts.
-Jun 23 at 23:07
+Commented Jun 23, 2023 at 23:07

 • The 'validity of a theorem' depends on the wisdom of the one who uttered the theorem.
 And the ability of that one to communicate it, effectively, to recipients.
 God has uttered his word.
 And it is God who, effectively (through the gifts of repentance and faith) communicates his wisdom to those upon whom he has mercy.
 True belief is never 'dogmatic'.
 True faith is a matter of yielding to, and receiving, the word of God.